-About 800 people are expected to participate in this study, with approximately 140 of them in the USA.
+About 800 people are expected to participate in this study, with approximately 400 being enrolled in the USA.
 Only 1-2 persons are expected to enroll at PENN.
 Even though you may meet all the criteria for participation, it is possible that you will not be enrolled in this study.
 If you are enrolled, the duration of your participation is expected to be at least 96 weeks.
+Subjects will be allowed to continue participating in the study after week 96 until the study is concluded.